Identify trends and intervene earlier with accurate, real-time attendance data.

 – IT Leads – System administrators and SIS administrators

 Our Chronic Absenteeism Starter Kit provides a step-by-step guide for both technical and non-technical district leaders to use together.
 With the starter kit, you and your team can learn how to implement Ed-Fi specifically to address chronic absenteeism.
-The guide follows seven steps, summarized below.
+The guide follows seven steps, summarized below, and includes an on-demand demonstration site that may be a good place to start.

-In this step you will install all of the components of your Ed-Fi solution summarized in the Quick Start section to start creating your district’s test environment for your own chronic absenteeism solution.
+In this step of the Setup Guide, you will install all of the components of the Ed-Fi solution needed to create a test environment for your district in which to build your own chronic absenteeism solution.

 Vendors are an important part to bring the benefits of interoperability to your district.
 It is always a best practice to communicate early and often with all of your vendors that provide you with systems, like SIS and assessment vendors.
 Make sure these vendor-types are part of your planning process.